jtsextonMITRE/nccoe-tls-visibility/source/C_ProjectOverview.rst

-The TLS 1.3 visibility project focuses on passive inspection and middlebox solutions to avoid losing TLS 1.3 visibility characteristics and vulnerabilities identified in TLS 1.2.
+The TLS 1.3 visibility project focuses on passive inspection and middlebox solutions to avoid losing TLS 1.3 visibility characteristics and to avoid vulnerabilities from continuing to use TLS 1.2.

 To achieve visibility through key management (via passive inspection), we demonstrate two technical mechanisms for servers whose traffic is of interest to the enterprise, as follows:

-- The enterprise provisions bounded-lifetime Diffie-Hellman (DH) key pairs for TLS 1.3 servers and are used in ephemeral key exchanges.
+- The enterprise provisions bounded-lifetime Diffie-Hellman (DH) key pairs for TLS 1.3 servers that are used in ephemeral key exchanges.
   This approach includes a purely static deployment that can also use key pairs for a short period of time.